tracikkaynakplatform/kos/CONTRIBUTING.md

 `info` and above level (info, warn, error) logs can also appear on production, so be extra cautious about your choice of words.

-# Example:
+# Examples:
-see [platform.js](./src/main/services/base/platform.js) for updated/current example contribution.
+see [platform.js](./src/main/services/base/platform.js) [client-executable.js](./src/main/services/base/client-executable.js) and for updated/current example contribution.

 # Tests:
-We intent to use [jest](https://jestjs.io/) for testing, but we cloud not find a completely functional setup combination.
+We use [jest](https://jestjs.io/) for unit testing.
+Please refer to the [test](./src/test/) for sample test files.
+It is vital to make test files for all core functionality, like utility (and business) classes/files.
+Others (wrappers, ui, service, ...) may need some other forms of testing (integration, ui, ...) which may not have a proper setup, yet.